Nancy Khan

 There was nothing to indicate suicide at that point.

-As homicide investigators escort Ali's wife Nancy and his friend Alex back to the station for questioning, CSIs begin analyzing the crime scene.
+As homicide investigators escort Ali's wife, Nancy, and his friend Alex back to the station for questioning, CSIs begin analyzing the crime scene.

+He was shot nine times.
 There were entrance wounds both to his back side and to his front, indicating that his body was moving as he was being shot.

 And then the last shot was to his forehead at a close distance.

-Despite the number of times ali had been shot csis only find one nine millimeter shell casing at the scene the shell casing was recovered from behind the door
+Despite the number of times Ali had been shot, CSIs only find one nine millimeter shell casing at the scene.
+The shell casing was recovered from behind the door.

 It appears that whoever killed Ali removed other items as well.

 In the closet, it was very evident that there was a chunk of clothing missing.
+Just it was very clear that someone like took a big chunk of stuff and moved it

-Had robbery been the killer's motive?
+had robbery been the killer's motive

-It seems possible given the Khan's wealth.
+it seems possible given the khan's wealth

-He's done well for himself, has a beautiful house.
+he's done well for himself has a beautiful house

-Before she'd been escorted to the police station, Nancy Kahn had mentioned she believed that a few of her husband's possessions were missing.
+maybe somebody broke into the house and thought this guy's got to have money Before she'd been escorted to the police station, Nancy Khan had mentioned she believed that a few of her husband's possessions were missing.

 There were some statements about watches that were taken, some money.
+There was $10,000.

 But a quick glance around the home seems to dispel the theory that robbery had been the killer's primary motive.

 The house would have been ransacked and rummaged through.
+I mean, it didn't appear that way.

-based on the blood trail and bullet wounds detectives theorize that ali was first shot while he was standing in the bathroom closet
+Based on the blood trail and bullet wounds, detectives theorize that Ali was first shot while he was standing in the bathroom closet.

 The blood that was in there,

+on the walls itself, you could tell that he had a wound on his forearm.
 And so it's believed that that was probably the first shot, defensive, because there's spatter on the wall.

+There was blood all on the clothing that was in the closet.
 So clearly something happened in that closet for the blood to have spattered throughout the clothing.

 After being shot once, the evidence suggests that Ali tried to run to the bathroom door to escape